“I clicked a malicious link, so what!?“, could be the response of a user who is absolutely confident in the security of his ICT.

 This requires a detection and response mechanism that responds quickly, even to unknown threats.
 Based on behavior, artificial intelligence can be used to determine whether an application exhibits different patterns.
 This information is then shared with the rest of the organization, to prevent them from affecting other systems and users.
 This requires adequate tools that work 24×7 and take the appropriate immediate action like for instance isolating a system or user.
 A system like this is called XDR (eXtended Detection and Response).
 An XDR system retrieves information from multiple sources.
 Therefore, it can make connections and decisions based on real-time information.

-ICT is more than users and their computers, it includes e-mail and document management services, server-based applications and often several applications that are purchased from different Cloud services.
-This all combined is your landscape in terms of security.
 IT security is not only a matter of scanning for events but also constantly checking the status quo.
 Is everything up to date?
 Are network ports unintendedly open, causing unnecessary risks?
 Is the installed software approved and up to date?

 Centralized logging